 3. As soon as you click on the icon, the tool will list all the available updates for your system.
 You can see the size of each update under the Size section.

-4. If you don't want to download a particular update, you can hide it.
-To do that, select the checkbox next to the update and click on the "Hide" icon.
+4. If you don’t want to download a particular update, you can hide it.
+Select the checkbox next to the update and click on the “Hide” icon.

 That is all.
 It is that simple to find the Windows update size in Windows 10.